CaesarXInsanium/StructureInterpretationNotes/Notes/Procedures.md

 what we want the end result to be.
 It makes it necessary to plan out much of what we want to do.
 Procedures are local evolutions of computational processes and as such can be built on top of each other in order to create the bigger result.
-They are some \"shapes\" that procedure definitions can follow.
+They are some **shapes** that procedure definitions can follow.

 Lisp allows reasoning about and build procedures as if they were mathematical expressions.